 By K. D. Nelson, Professional Accountant and Author of the book "Laws of Managing Credit Card Debt".

-During the third quarter of 2018 consumers spent $5.5 billion using their credit cards increasing the amount of outstanding credit card debt to $1.041 trillion, based on the November Federal Reserve Consumer Credit Report.
+In October, consumers spent $9.2 billion using their credit cards increasing the amount of outstanding credit card debt to $1.037 trillion, based on the December 2018 Federal Reserve Consumer Credit Report.
 And, 38 percent of credit card users say they carry a monthly balance, according to the 2018 Consumer Financial Literacy Survey, by the National Foundation for Credit Counseling.

 How can I payoff my credit card debt?

-To provide a solution that will work for you.
-Here are 3 financial advice tips to help you get out of credit card debt:
+Here are 3 financial advice tips that provide a solution to help you get out of credit card debt:

 1. Seek Financial Guidance.

-If your credit card debt is a financial burden it is time for you to seek financial guidance and improve your financial well-being.
-Educate yourself to learn how you can reduce your debt without filing for bankruptcy or getting a debt consolidation loan.
-You would be in better shape financially, if you had financial guidance that showed you how to payoff credit card debt.
+Having credit card debt can create a long-term financial problem.
+You should educate yourself to learn how you can improve your financial well-being.
+And seek financial guidance to payoff your debt without filing for bankruptcy or getting a debt consolidation loan.
+Do you agree that you would be in better shape financially, if you had financial guidance that showed you how to payoff credit card debt?

 2. Follow a Proven Plan.

 Follow a proven plan that can help you get out of credit card debt and allow you to continue to use your credit cards.
+Having a plan to payoff your debt can prevent you from getting deeper into debt and accumulating a lifelong financial burden.
 You should maintain a budget of your monthly expenses and keep a record of the amount of debt you owe to determine your financial needs.
-Having a plan would prevent you from getting deeper into debt and accumulating a lifelong financial burden.

 3. Use a Debt Reduction Strategy.

 A credit counseling agency will setup a payment plan with your creditors and charge you a monthly fee of $35.00 to $50.00 for a period of three to five years.
-Filing a chapter 7 bankruptcy to discharge your debt can cost $1,500.00 to $3,000.00 in attorney fees.
-Using a debt reduction strategy provides a solution to help you manage credit card debt and save a significant amount of time and money.
+And filing for bankruptcy or getting a debt consolidation loan is not the best way to accomplish your financial goals.
+Using a debt reduction strategy provides a better solution to help you get out of credit card debt and save a significant amount of time and money.

 What is a debt reduction strategy?

-A debt reduction strategy is a method you can use to payoff your debt.
-And reduce the amount of interest charges you pay and the time spent carrying a balance.
+A debt reduction strategy is a method that you can use to payoff your credit card debt.
+You can reduce the amount of interest charges that you are paying on your debt and the amount of time spent carrying a credit card balance.

 Source: Laws of Managing Credit Card Debt